-In 2011, as in previous years, general patterns in welfare receipt are apparent.
+In 2012, as in previous years, general patterns in welfare receipt are apparent.
 Recipiency and dependency rates are higher for Non-Hispanic Blacks and Hispanics of any race than they are for Non-Hispanic Whites, as shown in Table SUM 1.
 Recipiency and dependence are also higher for young children than they are for adults, and they are higher for individuals in female-headed families than they are for those in married-couple families.
-However of note are the rising annual recipiency rates for the three programs combined across all demographic categories over a relatively short period of time, 2007 - 2011, and the magnitude of the increase.
-For example, for those living in married-couple families, welfare recipiency rates increased from 8.8 percent in 2007 to 14.6 percent in 2011, a 5.8 percentage point increase.
-And Hispanics of any race show an 11.8 percentage point increase in recipiency between 2007 and 2011.
-Adults 65 and older experienced smaller increases in welfare recipiency than did other demographic groups.
-Their welfare recipiency rate increased from 10.6 percent to 12.9 percent over the 2007 and 2011 period.
+For those living in married-couple families, welfare recipiency rates increased from 8.8 percent in 2007 to 15.4 percent in 2012, a 6.6 percentage point increase.
+Hispanics of any race show a 12.6 percentage point increase in recipiency rates between 2007 and 2012.
+Adults age 65 and older experienced smaller increases in welfare recipiency than did other demographic groups.
+Their welfare recipiency rate increased from 10.6 percent to 13.7 percent over the 2007 to 2012 period, a 3.1 percentage point increase.

 Another factor affecting dependence is the time period observed.
 The summary measures shown in Figure SUM 1 and Table SUM 1 focus on recipiency and dependency rates measured on an annual, cross-sectional basis.
-Longitudinal measures of program receipt (both annual and monthly) show that program spells are typically short and long-term recipiency is rare, see Chapter II.
-Indicator 9, for example, shows that among individuals receiving TANF at some point over a ten-year period ending in 2008, 8.0 percent received some TANF benefits during six or more years.
+Longitudinal measures of program receipt (both annual and monthly) show that program spells are typically short and long-term recipiency is rare (see Chapter II).
+Indicator 7, for example, shows that 79.6 percent of all TANF spells and 53.7 percent of all new SNAP spells lasted one year or less, with 50.5 percent and 28.7 percent, respectively, lasting four months or less.
+Over a longer period of time, Indicator 9 shows that among individuals receiving TANF at some point over a ten-year period ending in 2008, 8.0 percent received some TANF benefits during six or more years.
 Another fifth (20.5 percent) were recipients in three to five years, and more than two-thirds (71.5 percent) received TANF in only one or two years during this period.